Blackjacx/SHSearchBar/README.md

   <a href="https://codebeat.co/projects/github-com-blackjacx-shsearchbar"><img alt="Codebeat" src="https://codebeat.co/badges/44539071-5029-4379-9d33-99dd721915c8" /></a>
 </p>

 The clean and shiny search bar that does what UISearchBar does only with dirty hacks.
-This search bar class is designed to overcome the customization limits of UISearchBar.
+This view is designed to tackle the customization limits of UISearchBar.
 The difference here is that this class does not inherit UISearchBar but composes a new UIView object by using a UITextField that is much easier to use.
-The limits of the search bar are as follows:
+These are the limits of the UISearchBar:

 - no clean way to left align the placeholder
 - the cancel button is hard to taylor to your needs